-- b) in any other cases, a member's notice of resignation shall take effect: - at the end of two weeks after the notice is received by the Association; - ii) or on the day specified in the notice;
+- b. in any other cases, a member's notice of resignation shall take effect: - i. at the end of two weeks after the notice is received by the Association; or - ii. on the day specified in the notice;

 whichever is later.